edwinsteele/wordspeak.org/stories/bible-translation-confidence.md

 * <span class="minor">Some consensus</span>: There is some consensus on the translation and the footnotes explain diverging opinion
 * <span class="major">Little/no consensus</span>: There is little consensus on the translation and the footnotes explain diverging opinion

-The footnote references show the translation notes.
+Open the footnote references to show the translation notes.

 <div class="passage">
 <div class="initial-verse-line"><span class="verse-number">16</span>Now my soul is emptied from me;</div>